-A few weeks ago, I answered a mailbag question from Jim, who wanted to know how I use Evernote.
-I gave him an answer that almost stretched into something that needed to become its own article, but instead I cut it short and asked for readers to contact me if they wanted a full article about my uses for Evernote.
+A few weeks ago, I answered an Ask the Simple Dollar question from Jim, who wanted to know how I use Evernote.
+I gave him an answer that almost stretched into something that needed to become its own article, but instead, I cut it short and asked for readers to contact me if they wanted a full article about my uses for Evernote.
 Over the next few days, several readers contacted me requesting the article (and more than a few swapped some Evernote tips with me), so what follows is that requested article: a detailed guide to how I use Evernote, my most essential free online tool.

 So… What Is Evernote?